upcmd/updocs-content/logs/c0044_vvvvv.md

     dvar> homedir:
     "/root"

+    -
+    /root
     dvar> yourhome:
     "Your path is set to /root "

+    -
+    Your path is set to /root
     [runtime global] dvar expanded result:
     {
-      "homedir": "/root",
-      "yourhome": "Your path is set to /root "
+      "yourhome": "Your path is set to /root ", "homedir": "/root"
     }

     -------runtime global final merged with dvars-------

     {
-      "homedir": "/root",
-      "yourhome": "Your path is set to /root "
+      "yourhome": "Your path is set to /root ", "homedir": "/root"
     }

       located task-> 1 [task]: